mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 3. Terminal

 ## How to run database application:
-1. Ensure MySQL is running using your host user & password.
+1. Open Terminal, ensure MySQL is running using your host user & password by running the code below.
 Enter "BetterWorldBooksDB" to connect to the database.

 ```python
 connection = mysql.connector.connect(